Sereg20/Task_Center/IAS_config/4 Create System Admin/README.md

 ![Create Secrets](./Images/2.2.2.png "Create Secrets")

-- Copy Client ID and Client Secret values.
+- Copy Client ID and Client Secret values from the popup.
 You'll need these values later

 As a result, System Administrator secrets are created and stored for future use